-Drama: Mrs Trish Collier teaches Drama on weekday mornings before school.
-This is available for children from Yr 1 - 6

-Evergreen Music:

-Mr Ben Marshall takes children for group and or individual instrument lessons on

-Friday.

-Taekwondo: Mr Greg Wyllie teaches Taekwondo on Tuesday mornings at 8.00am in the hall.

-These lessons are appropriate for children from K-6.

-Chess: St Cecilia's has an enthusiastic group of children who attend chess lunchtime sessions in the library before school on Tuesday mornings.
+- Drama: Mrs Trish Collier teaches Drama on weekday mornings before school.
+This is available for children from Yr 1 6 - Evergreen Music: Mr Ben Marshall takes children for group and or individual instrument lessons on Friday. - Chess: St Cecilia's has an enthusiastic group of children who attend chess lunchtime sessions in the library before school on Tuesday mornings. - Gardening Club: Parents and a group of enthusiastic parents organise weekly activities for gardening club enthusiasts. - Tennis Club: Jaymon and Bryanne Crabb conduct tennis lessons in the school playground 3 morning per week. - Science Club: Held on a Monday afternoon.

-Gardening Club:

-Parents and a group of enthusiastic parents organise weekly activities for gardening club enthusiasts.

-Tennis Club: Jaymon and Bryanne Crabb conduct tennis lessons in the school playground 3 morning per week.

-Science Club: Held on a Monday afternoon.
 These classes are conducted by Alana Wylie